bconf-lang/bconf/SPEC.md

 ## Keys

-Keys are always interpreted as strings and can be alphanumeric, quoted, or dynamic.
+Keys are always interpreted as strings and can be alphanumeric or quoted.
 Keys can be chained using a dot (`.`) to create nested objects.

 Alphanumeric keys can contain ASCII letters, ASCII numbers, underscores, and dashes (`A-Za-z0-9_-`).
 A key made only of digits (e.g., 1234) is still a string.